 Call Centre: 0800 65 64 63

 Cape Town is the most congested city in South Africa, mainly because of a lack of substantial investment in public transport and, as a result, overreliance on the private car.
 This means that as the population grows, so does vehicle ownership.
 With 80 % of the peak traffic currently made up of private car users, and peak travelling hours in the morning now recognised to be between 06:00 and 10:00, this is far from idea.
-The Transport Directorate, through its Travel Demand Management Strategy, is addressing the rising congestion levels in line with the Comprehensive Integrated Transport Plan, 2013-2018.
+The Urban Mobility Directorate, through its Travel Demand Management Strategy, is addressing the rising congestion levels in line with the Comprehensive Integrated Transport Plan, 2013-2018.

 In order to lower congestion, a significant mode shift is required by Cape Town’s residents.
 One of the ways that the City can effectively control congestion is through its parking policy.
 The City’s Draft Parking Policy of 2014 sets out its approach to the provision, management, regulation and enforcement of parking in the city.
 It also provides guidelines with regard to on-street parking, off-street parking, park and ride facilities, loading bays, bus bays, reserved parking, parking permits and bicycle and motorcycle parking.
 The Draft Parking Policy is based on the direction provided by existing legislation, the City’s policy framework, the City’s 2040 Vision and the City’s Comprehensive Integrated Transport Plan (CITP) and includes principles, policy directives and actions to address parking city-wide.